 INSTANTLY ADD DEPTH TO YOUR GRAIN FOR AN AGED-ANTIQUE FINISH

 The same as our Pure Tung Oil except that we have added a non-toxic naturally occurring resinous hydrocarbon for color.
-The resin is non-carcinogenic and does not contain any PCB’s.
-Dark Raw Tung Oil by The Real Milk Paint Company is water and alkali resistant.
-It resists marring, penetrates well, elastic and unlikely to check.
-Dark Raw Tung Oil builds quickly, consolidates the wood surface and builds a dark matte wood finish.
-It should be kept in an airtight container with minimum air space.
+The resin is non-carcinogenic and does not contain any PCBs.
+Dark Raw Tung Oil by The Real Milk Paint Company is water repellent and alkali resistant.
+It resists marring, penetrates well, is elastic, and is unlikely to check.
+Dark Raw Tung Oil builds quickly, consolidates the wood surface, and builds a dark matte wood finish.
+It should be kept in an airtight container with minimum airspace.

 It’s so sticky it actually pulls cracks together as it dries.
 I put one coat on a wooden lemon reamer that’s splitting and the crack is definitely closing.
 Thanks so much for tracking down this product.

 - Cures by oxidation, not evaporation

 - Does not form a glossy finish no matter the number of coats

 - Resists abrasion and acids

 - Does not blister and peel (properly applied)

 - Does not mold like linseed oil